tuya/tuya-home-sdk-react-native/README.md

 ## Constant File

-There are many constants are requried to fill in before using App SDK.
+Many constants are required to fill in before using App SDK.

 ```
 const appKey=""